Finger Lakes Guide

 About 2 million years ago a series of ice ages resulted in the massive deposits of snow across the northern continent.
 The snow packed up for miles and compressed into massive ice sheets called glaciers.
 The river valleys of New York filled with ice and as the glaciers slowly moved, they gouged out the existing valleys deep into the bedrock, carving out basins which would become the Finger Lakes and the Great Lakes.

 As the glaciers receded, they left huge holes across the state, that filled instantly with their melt-water.
-The south-north flowing valleys were deepened by the glaciers and become the Finger Lakes.
+The south-north flowing valleys were deepened by the glaciers and became the Finger Lakes.
 The west-east flowing valley that emptied to the north became Lake Ontario and the St. Lawrence River.
 The lakes still retain their directional flow from pre-glacial times.

 Hanging valleys and glens